Session

 And that’s the point: everything is too hard.
 Not meaningful-hard.
 Not worth-it-hard.
 Just absurdly, unnecessarily, needlessly hard.

 We’ve normalised friction.
 We’ve glamorised struggle.
-We celebrate Git mastery as a badge of honour, when in truth it’s a symptom of dysfunction.
-We twist our models to fit relational schemas and write SQL incantations that make us feel superior, even though other languages and models show us it could be simpler.
-We tell ourselves this is maturity, when really it’s resignation.
+We celebrate Git mastery as a badge of honour, telling ourselves the problem is our competence, not the fact that we’ve standardised a tool where one wrong move can undo a whole week’s work.
+We twist our models to fit relational schemas and write SQL incantations that make us feel superior, even when they’re clearly not the right tools for the job.

 This talk doesn’t offer a framework, or a fix, or five steps to simplification.
 It offers recognition.
 It’s a rallying cry for everyone who’s ever stared at some pointless obstacle and thought: Why am I even doing this?